Coming up on September 3rd, my documentary The Life Sub Aquatic airs on BBC Radio 4 as I explore the dream of living beneath the waves.

 On BBC Radio 4′s Inside Science I go fishing in Fiji to find out how indigenous knowledge is helping to protect local sealife.

-Can science can stop sharks attacking people?
+Can science stop sharks attacking people?
 And can it stop people attacking sharks?
 My radio documentary for the BBC World Service explores these much misunderstood animals.

 Earlier this year I collaborated with Ria Mishaal on a science communication project that explored the wonders of freshwater life.